qbicsoftware/data-model-lib/doc/examples.md

 }
 ```

-The [data model API](https://qbicsoftware.github.io/data-model-lib/reports/2.8.2/gapidocs/life/qbic/datamodel/datasets/OxfordNanoporeExperiment.html) outlines how to create an instance of `OxfordNanoporeExperiment`.
+The [data model API](https://qbicsoftware.github.io/data-model-lib/reports/2.10.0/gapidocs/life/qbic/datamodel/datasets/OxfordNanoporeExperiment.html) outlines how to create an instance of `OxfordNanoporeExperiment`.

 ### Nf-Core dataset

 In order to create an instance of type `NfCorePipelineResult`, you need to provide a map that provides content following the [Nfcore Pipeline Output Schema JSON](../src/main/resources/schemas/bioinformatics-analysis-result-set.schema.json).

-The [data model API](https://qbicsoftware.github.io/data-model-lib/reports/2.8.2/gapidocs/life/qbic/datamodel/datasets/NfCorePipelineResult.html) outlines how to create an instance of `NfCorePipelineResult`.
+The [data model API](https://qbicsoftware.github.io/data-model-lib/reports/2.10.0/gapidocs/life/qbic/datamodel/datasets/NfCorePipelineResult.html) outlines how to create an instance of `NfCorePipelineResult`.

+### MaxQuant dataset

+In order to create an instance of type `MaxQuantRunResult`, you need to provide a map that provides content following the [MaxQuant Schema JSON](../src/main/resources/schemas/maxquant-result-set.schema.json).

+The [data model API](https://qbicsoftware.github.io/data-model-lib/reports/2.10.0/gapidocs/life/qbic/datamodel/datasets/MaxQuantRunResult.html) outlines how to create an instance of `MaxQuantRunResult`.

 ## Validate data structure